 And this is when I truly appreciated the author’s penchant for extra detail, for telling us every moment of everything, because, ALWAYS, when it counted, her storytelling became pure magic.
 When the butterflies *should* have been there, I had them.
 When the drama *should* have made me upset, I was shaking.
 Cold.

 All I can add to this is… Her world.
 His world.
 I’m letting you figure out where it goes from here.
 Happily ever after?
 Maybe.
 Maybe not.
 But there will be a book #2 (Love Unrehearsed), and it’s still ALL about them.
 Maybe they need a bit longer to figure it out?

 Tee hee.
 Have fun!
 I sure did

-Now for the book giveaway!
-One copy of “Love Unscripted” is waiting to go home to a lucky LUCKY winner!
+GIVEAWAY COMPLETE (back in 2011): One copy of “Love Unscripted” is waiting to go home to a lucky LUCKY winner!
 Leave a comment here, and I will have the randomizer thingie draw one winner on Friday August 26th 2011 at 9pm EST. The winner will be contacted by email and will have 48hrs to respond with a mailing address (must respond by Sunday August 28th 2011 – 9pm EST).
 If you are picked, do not delay or you will lose your chance.